OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 ## Creating a basic webshop

+### The one-click approach
+The below steps include manually creating and configuring content types and items.
+An alternative, albeit less detailed, approach is to simply run the **Orchard Core Commerce - Development** recipe to get the relevant sample content types and items — this may be quicker, but it also misses out on the explanation of the contents.
+As such, reading the following points is still recommended.

 ### Step 1 — Install the Commerce module using NuGet
 Get the latest version of the [Orchard Core Commerce NuGet](https://www.nuget.org/packages/OrchardCore.Commerce) package.
 Should you be looking for further tips regarding NuGet usage with Orchard Core, see the [Getting Started](https://docs.orchardcore.net/en/latest/docs/getting-started) page.